-The City of Portsmouth benefits from a strong network of non-profit organizations devoted to providing services to very low, low- and moderate-income households.
-Services address a range of issues including health care, childcare, homelessness, elder care, substance abuse, domestic and sexual violence, and mental illness.
-Many of these individual agencies also participate in coalitions to enhance services, prevent duplication, develop new services and fill gaps.
+The City of Portsmouth benefits from a strong network of nonprofit organizations devoted to providing services to very low-, low-, and moderate-income households.
+Services address a range of issues including health care, childcare, homelessness, elder care, substance misuse, domestic and sexual violence, and mental illness.
+Many of these individual agencies also participate in coalitions to enhance services, prevent duplication, develop new services, and fill gaps.

-These agencies benefit from various community supports which collectively advocate for their issues, these include United Way of the Greater Seacoast, which is a regional organization that conducts community assessments and convenes single-issue working groups.
-In addition, the New Hampshire Center for Non-Profits profit is statewide association dedicated to providing programs and resources that support nonprofit organizational capacity building and long-term viability.
+These agencies benefit from various community supports which collectively advocate for their issues, including Granite United Way Greater Seacoast Region, which is a regional organization that conducts community assessments and convenes single-issue working groups.
+In addition, the New Hampshire Center for Non-Profits is a statewide association dedicated to providing programs and resources that support nonprofit organizational capacity building and long-term viability.

 Many other entities also exist, which ensure no gaps or duplication in services offered.
-Various coalitions are organized to effectively address community development challenges, some of these include the regional Alliance for Community Transportation (ACT), Seniors Count, and the Greater Portsmouth Public Health Network.
+Various coalitions are organized to effectively address community development challenges.
+These include the regional Alliance for Community Transportation (ACT), Seniors Count, and the Seacoast Regional Public Health Network.